CMPS-6100/lab-02-template/lab-02.md

 There is an exit to the North.
 There is an exit to the Dining Room to the West.
 ```

-#### Additional Features (up to 5 bonus points)

-Other functionality and added features are also welcome!
-Again, be creative and have fun.

-14. If you add new features to the game, document them in `answers.md`.

 ## Epilogue